coalton-lang/coalton-website/content/mine/_index.md

 ### Structural Editing Lessons

 You've heard about structural editing, like ParEdit, but don't want to read manuals and cheat sheets to learn it?
-Take the built-in structural editing lessons to learn how to do structural editng in about 5 minutes.
+Take the built-in structural editing lessons to learn how to do structural editing in about 5 minutes.
 Structural Editing is completely optional, but vastly increases the efficiency of Coalton development.

 <center><img src="mine-structural.png" alt="" style="width: 50%"></center>